deborahdore/political-debates-graph-analysis/README.md

 Previously, the classification of argument relations, including support, attack, and equivalence, primarily relied on deep learning techniques.
 This project endeavors to explore an innovative approach by considering the structural attributes of constructed graphs to enhance the automated classification of argument relations.

+## BRANCH FB15K
+This branch contains the code for the benchmarking of the TransE model on the FB15k dataset to insure that the written code for the evaluation is correct.
+The TransE model was tested on different level of noise (original, 10, 20, 30, 50) and the results were compared to the one obtained by the authors of [A Benchmark Study on Knowledge Graphs Enrichment and Pruning Methods in the Presence of Noisy Relationships](https://www.jair.org/index.php/jair/article/view/14494/26966).
+The results, available [here](benchmarking/results), showed that the evaluation is coherent with the results of the Authors in the paper previously cited, assuring the goodness of the evaluation code.

 ## EXPLORATION DATA ANALYSIS